openscilab/pymilo/paper/paper.md

 Although these formats enhance security by avoiding executable serialization, they introduce compatibility and fidelity challenges.
 Exporting complex pipelines to ONNX or PMML often leads to structural approximations, missing metadata, or unsupported components, especially for customized models [@Guazzelli2009; @Wang2020].
 As a result, the exported model may differ in behavior, resulting in performance degradation or loss of accuracy.
-One study reported accuracy drops of up to 10 to 15 percent after exporting models to ONNX in certain scenarios, highlighting the risk of behavioral drift between the original and exported versions [@Wang2020].
+For example Wang et. al. reported accuracy drops of up to 10 to 15 percent after exporting models to ONNX in certain scenarios [@Wang2020].
+This highlights the risk of behavioral drift between the original and exported versions.

 ONNX uses a binary protocol buffer format that is not human-readable and has been associated with accuracy degradation due to structural transformations during export.
 PMML, while readable, is verbose and narrowly scoped, supporting only parts of scikit-learn, and does not provide a way for exported models to be restored back into Python, making it a one-way format unsuitable for reversible workflows.